Johar

 Remote User interviews showed…

-People used to go to local concerts a lot more before the COVID-19 but their frequency declined due to the complexity of safety in a pandemic setting
+People used to go to local concerts a lot more before COVID-19 but their frequency declined due to the complexity of safety in a pandemic setting

 We carried out a thirty-minute interview to understand the mental model and context of frequent concertgoers.
 A survey was sent out on social media platforms like Facebook, Reddit, and Slack filtering out people who went to concerts and shows regularly.